Ways into playwriting

 If you have prior or current experience working in theatre but have never written a play or taken a playwriting course, we recommend that you enrol on Ways into playwriting before progressing to the intermediate or advanced level.

 How will I be taught, and will there be any work outside the class?

 You'll be expected to produce some written work at home, and to read plays and extracts from plays.
-You are also strongly enouraged to watch recordings of live performances of contemporary plays where you can.
+You are also strongly enouraged to a attend the occasional live performance of a contemporary play.